-This is often humorously referred to as pirate metrics, and it stands for awareness, acquisition, activation, revenue, retention, and referral.
+This is often humorously referred to as pirate metrics, and it stands for awareness, acquisition, activation, revenue, customer retention, and referral.
 These are helpful bookmarks for the stages of the sales funnel from the point of view of a growth marketer.

 Therefore it must be measured using various tools such as surveys, analysis of web traffic, reviews of search volume data, and social listening.

 While awareness may lead potential customers to the sales funnel, acquisition is really where the journey begins.
-This is where leads are generated and is the first stage of the user lifecycle most B2B companies fall short in overcoming common B2B marketing challenges to grow faster.
+This is where leads are generated and is the first stage of the user lifecycle most B2B marketing agencies fall short in overcoming common B2B marketing challenges to grow faster.
 While growth marketers work to improve efficiency deeper down in the funnel, creating more volume here increases the chances of hitting growth goals later in the funnel.